-In the third year, you will complete your independent geology project, and select more advanced and diverse topics from among a wide range of elective modules.
+In the fourth year, you will undertake a major research project, dedicating an entire term to this intensive assignment.
+Projects are undertaken in close collaboration with world-leading research groups in geoscience, and tackle significant questions, datasets and problems in core geology, but that can also be in planetary or environmental geoscience, in geophysics or geochemistry, or in engineering, industrial and applied applications of geology.
+You will also continue to deepen and broaden your knowledge, selecting more advanced and diverse topics from among a wide range of elective modules.
 These electives vary from year to year, but always include a mixture of geological, geophysical, geochemical, geo-environmental and planetary modules.
-In the fourth year, MSci students undertake a major research project, dedicating an entire term to this intensive assignment.
-Projects are undertaken in close collaboration with world-leading research groups in geoscience, and tackle significant questions, datasets and problems in core geology, but that can also be in planetary or environmental geoscience, in geophysics or geochemistry, or in engineering, industrial and applied applications of geology.
 The fourth year of the MSci programme will take you to the edges of human knowledge in some areas of geology, and will involve you directly in trying to push back those boundaries.